About Our Team

 Accessible Web Design

-Speak with a DHS Trusted Tester about Kaffeinated Kodemonkey’s POCC and how to ensuer your website meets state, federal, or public requirements for digital content under Title II & III, WCAG and Section 508 Compliace, or any state bills.
+Speak with a DHS Certified Trusted Tester about securing your Proof of Compliance Certificate (POCC).
+Learn how to ensure your digital assets confidently meet state, federal, and enterprise procurement requirements under ADA Title II & III, WCAG 2.2, and Section 508 Standards.

 Frequently Asked Questions

-Here are answers to the most commonly asked questions about Web Accessibility.
+Clear answers to critical compliance, regulatory, and technical questions about Web Accessibility.

 Contact Us